SmCTwelve/f1-bot/README.md

 ## Usage

+First activate the virtual environment from the project root with `poetry shell`.

-Run `python -m main.py` from the root.
-This will start the bot process and attempt to connect with the provided Token.
+To start the bot run `python -m main`.
+This will attempt to connect using the provided Token (see installation above).

 The console will display log messages according to the level specified in `config.ini` and also output to `logs/f1-bot.log`.

 Edit `config.ini` to change message display behaviour or restrict the bot to certain Guilds - this will only sync slash commands to the listed servers rather than being globally available (note this prevents the bot commands from being accessed via DM).
-There may be a delay as Discord syncs the commands if no Guild is listed.
+There may be a delay as Discord syncs the commands.

+### Cache

 The application relies on caching both to speed up command processing and to respect API limits.
 Additionally the FastF1 library includes its own data cache.

 A `/cache` directory will be created in the project root when the bot is run.
+This may become large over time with session telemetry (~100 MB per race weekend).
+You can manually delete the `/cache` folder or specific subfolders, or a script is provided in the root directory: `python -m flushcache`.
+Make sure the bot is not running.
+A new cache will be created during the next startup if the entire directory is removed.

 # Commands